Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Ben Arous expansion theorem

-{A natural application of Ben Arous expansions are a priori universal bounds on the heat kernel, that come as a direct consequence of Molchanov method in form of a Laplace integral.
-These are stated in Proposition \ref{P:universal_bounds}, which we prove in a moment.
 In the case of sub-Riemannian manifolds, these estimates were initially proved in \cite{BBN-JDG}.
 The approach for the proof is similar, however we extend this result by showing the existence of uniform bounds on compact subsets where no two distinct points are joined by abnormal minimizers.
+This mostly requires a careful setup of coordinates for uniform comparison of the hinged energy functional with simple polynomial functions.
 Lower bounds do not hold for spatial derivatives due to the necessity of non-vanishing terms in the Ben Arous expansion, which is only guaranteed for time derivatives of the kernel.

 }

 \begin{proof}[Proof of Proposition \ref{P:universal_bounds}]